File Organizer CLI Reference¶

 file-organizer benchmark run ~/Downloads

-# Run with 5 iterations and JSON output
+# Run with 5 iterations, no warmup, JSON output

 config — Configuration Management¶